Ambriosal/Ambriosal/README.md

 ## Goals
 These are some of my goals I will complete before the end of 2024!
-- Land a Summer 2025 internship
-- Complete a project
+- Complete another project
-- Start my cybersecurity certification training
 - Hold a handstand (for more than 10 seconds!)
+- Land a W26 and S26 internship!
-- Expand my network and socialize more
+- Upgrade my PC parts...
+I need more storage
-- Buy a gaming monitor

 ## Current Projects 🔭
 -**[Lineage]**: A website that allows you to visualize and connect with your family tree